Frequently Asked Language Learning Questions about the 200 Words a Day courses

 - Question:

-I cannot order via the Paypal system, can I order a different way?
+I cannot order via the Paypal system, is there another way of ordering?

 - Answer: